Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of turbulence: Smoothed Particle Hydrodynamics

 Fig.~(\ref{fig:sph_flow}) shows consecutive snapshots of an exemplary multi-particle SPH flow in three dimensional space, where coloration is added for visualization purposes.
 We use a standard set of parameters for weakly-compressible flows (see \cite{cossins2010smoothed}) $\alpha = 1.0$ (bulk-shear viscosity), $\beta = 2 \alpha$ (Nueman-Richtmyer viscosity) , $c = 10$, $\gamma = 7.0$ with energy injection rate $\theta = 0.5$, and deterministic external forcing, (see Appendix \ref{sec:sph_append} for more details on the parameters and equations such as the equation of state and artificial viscosity).
-In order to validate the learning algorithm, an inverse problem is solved on "synthetic" SPH data; given a sequence of snapshots of SPH particle flows, estimate the parameters of the SPH model (a hierarchy of which is discussed in Section \ref{sec:hiearchy}) that best fits the SPH flow data over a predefined time scale.
-The results of this inverse problem can be found in Appendix \ref{sec:results}.
+In order to validate the learning algorithm, an inverse problem is solved on "synthetic" SPH data; given a sequence of snapshots of SPH particle flows, estimate the parameters of the SPH model that best fits the SPH flow data over a predefined time scale.
+The results of this inverse problem can be found in Section \ref{sec:dns_results} (and Appendix \ref{sec:results}).